 About Illinois Libraries Present

-This event is made possible by Illinois Libraries Present, a statewide collaboration among public libraries offering high-quality events.
+Illinois Libraries Present is a statewide collaboration among public libraries offering high-quality events.
 Illinois Libraries Present is funded in part by a grant awarded by the Illinois State Library, a Department of the Office of Secretary of State, using funds provided by the U.S. Institute of Museum and Library Services, under the provisions of the Library Services and Technology Act (LSTA).

 Illinois Libraries Present consists of over 200 public libraries across the state who have joined together to provide high-quality online events at equitable prices for member libraries of all sizes and budgets.
 It connects communities and audiences across the state through shared event experiences.
 We're proud to be involved with such a great collaboration.
 Our Executive Director, Kate Hall chairs the Steering Committee, and our Auditorium Coordinator, Arielle Raybuck chairs the Event Production Committee.